MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/operation-rules.md

 ### Complication

-Complications is defined as any deviation from the normal postoperative course.
+Complication is defined as any deviation from the normal postoperative course.
 If there is a complication and the operator doctors have to re-operate the patient.
 Health institutes do not often demand any charge from such a patient.